-Large screen TVs may have seemed like a lavish expense just a few years ago, they are becoming more popular with ordinary people because of more affordable price tags and being able to enjoy movies from home.
+Large screens like the best 75 inch TVs may have seemed like a lavish expense just a few years ago.
+Still, they are becoming more popular with ordinary people because of their reducing price tag and ability to give your a cinematic experience in the comfort of your own home.

-But we know that purchasing a screen of this size takes careful consideration, not just because of its potentially huge presence in your living space, but also because of the sheer number of confusing terms and acronyms that so often fly around.
-OLED, LED, HDR, 8K - and the rest!
+But we know that something so pricey will require careful consideration before you commit, not just because of the considerable presence a 75 inch TV will have in your living room but also because of how befuddling the number of terms and acronyms in the TV world has become.
+OLED, QLED, HDR, 8K - and the rest!

 The best 75 inch TVs 2021

-Next up in our list is this incredible television from Sony, which makes another fantastic option if you're serious about creating a home cinema experience.
-The Sony Bravia KD77AG9 combines the deep blacks on the OLED screen with Pixel Contrast Booster, for an enhanced colour contrast.
+Next up on our list is this incredible 77 inch TV from Sony, which is another fantastic option if you're serious about creating a home cinema experience.
+The Sony Bravia AG9 combines deep blacks on the OLED screen with Pixel Contrast Booster for enhanced colour contrast.

 Real Homes rating: 5 out of 5 stars